chrisgrieser/nvim-chainsaw/README.md

 - [Built-in support for ~20 languages](#built-in-language-support).
 Easy
   configuration for additional languages.
 - [Flexible templating options](#customize-log-statements-via-templates) for
-  customizing log statements, including support for multi-line templates.
+  customizing log statements, including support for multiline templates.
 - Special support and utilities for `nvim-lua`.
 - Helper commands to remove all log statements created by `nvim-chainsaw` or to clear the console.